bshepherdson/fcc/README.md

 Conditions specific to particular words, in the same order as Section 4.1.2.

-- `>IN` being greater than the parse length should be handled as though it were equal to the parse length, ie. as an empty parse area.
+- `>IN` greater than size of input buffer (3.4.1)
+    - Should be handled as though it were equal to the parse length, ie. as an empty parse area.
-- `RECURSE` after `DOES>` is unknown.
+- `RECURSE` appears after `DOES>`
+    - Unknown.
+Probably a segfault or infinite loop.
+- argument input source different than current input source for `RESTORE-INPUT`
     - `RESTORE-INPUT` is not implemented.
+- Data space containing definition is de-allocated (3.3.3.2)
     - De-allocating space containing definitions will do nothing in the near term - the latest-definition pointer is unchanged, and the definitions still exist.
       However, when anything is written to data space, including a new definition, the dictionary's linked list will be broken, with unpredictable results (probably an infinite loop, but maybe not).
+- Data space read/write with incorrect alignment (3.3.3.1)
     - Reading and writing from unaligned addresses might work normally, but might also cause a bus error or other system error.
-It depends on the platform and machine.
+It depends on the operating system and architecture.
+- Data-space pointer not properly aligned for `C,` or `,`
     - A misaligned data pointer in `,`, `C,` etc. is the same as above.
 This condition is not checked.
+    - TODO: `,` could check this and give a good error message.
+- Less than u+2 stack items with `PICK` and `ROLL`
-- `PICK` and `ROLL` with too few stack items is likely to cause a segmentation fault, but might read/write other memory at random.
+    - `PICK` and `ROLL` with too few stack items is likely to cause a segmentation fault (see stack underflow), but might read/write other memory at random.
+- Loop-control parameters not available (`+LOOP`, `I`, `J`, `LEAVE`, `LOOP`, `UNLOOP`)
     - Loop-control parameters go on the return stack at runtime.
 If that stack has changed, then both the loop and returning will be broken unpredictably.
+- Most recent definition does not have a *name* (`IMMEDIATE`)
     - `IMMEDIATE` works whether the previous definition has a name or not.
+- `TO` not followed directly by a *name* defined by a word with "`TO` *name* runtime" semantics (`VALUE`, `(LOCAL)`)
-- `TO` without a following name will emit an error message, and continue.
+    - `TO` without a following name will emit an error message, do nothing, and continue.
+- *name* not found (`'`, `POSTPONE`, `[']`, `[COMPILE]`)
-- `'`, `POSTPONE`, and `[']` all return/compile an `xt` of `0` if the word is
+    - An `xt` of `0` is silently returned.
+That will segfault if passed to `EXECUTE` or compiled into a definition which is later executed.
-  not found. `[COMPILE]` is obsolete, and not implemented.
+    - (`[COMPILE]` is obsolete and not implemented.)
-    - TODO: They should check that, probably.
+    - TODO: This condition is easily checked.
+- Parameters are not of the same type (`DO`, `?DO`, `WITHIN`)
     - Parameter mismatch to `DO`, `DO?`, and `WITHIN` is ambiguous.
 It's unchecked, and unknown what might happen.
+- `POSTPONE`, `'` or `[']` is applied to `TO`
     - Attempting to get the `xt` of `TO` (with `'`, `POSTPONE` or `[']`) should succeed silently.
-Executing that `xt` is ambiguous.
+Executing that `xt` is ambiguous (probably segfault).
-- If `WORD` returns a string too long for a counted string (255 characters), the length will be reduced modulo 256.
+- String longer than a counted string returned by `WORD`
+    - Lengths longer than 255 will be reduced modulo 256.
+- *u* greater than or equal to the number of bits in a cell (`LSHIFT`, `RSHIFT`)
     - Shifting by more than the width of a word will probably result in 0, harmlessly.
+    - That might not be true on architectures that handle arithmetic overflows with errors rather than truncating to fit in a cell.
+- word not defined via `CREATE` in `>BODY`, `>DOES`
     - `>BODY` for words not defined by `CREATE` will return the address of the second cell after their code field.
 Harmless, but not useful in general.
-  `DOES>` for words not defined by `CREATE` will overwrite the cell 2 cells after the code field, which might be any other data.
+    - `DOES>` for words not defined by `CREATE` will overwrite the cell 2 cells after the code field, which might be any other data, like the start of the next word.
-- Using the pictured numeric output words outside `<#` `#>` will cause unpredictable results, and usually mangle parts of the stack and write into data space after `HERE`.
+- Pictured numeric output words improperly used outside `<#` and `#>`
+    - Unpredicable in general.
+Usually, this will mangle the top few cells on the stack, and write into data space after `HERE`.
-- Words defined with `DEFER` which are accessed before being assigned an `xt` will attempt to `EXECUTE` with `0` as the CFA, which is a segfault.
+- Access to a deferrred word which has yet to be assigned to an *xt*
+    - Attempts to deference `0`, causing a segfault.
-- Accessing a non-deferred word like a deferred word will treat it like a variable; that is, the first cell after its code field will be read and written.
+- Accessing a non-deferred word like it was deferred
+    - Generally will treat the word like a variable.
+That is, the first cell after its code field will be read and written.
-    - TODO This could be checked, I guess?
+    - TODO This could be checked, probably.
-- Applying `'`, `[']` or `POSTPONE` to `ACTION-OF` or `IS` will probably work normally.
-Those words are pretty ordinary (immediate) words.
+- `POSTPONE`, `'` or `[']` to `ACTION-OF` or `IS`
+    - Will probably work normally. `ACTION-OF` and `IS` are pretty ordinary (immediate) words.
+- `\x` is not followed by two hexadecimal characters (`S\"`)
+    - `S\"` is not supported.
+- a `\` is placed before any character other than those defined in `S\"`
     - `S\"` is not supported.

 ### Other Documentation